 Card Sorting: This exercise takes inventory of the many (many) solution ideas and organize them into relevant themes.
 Priorities & values emerge as

-Story Spine: We’ll take a walk through the user journey of your user.
-Set the epics or themes of the what they’ll walk through as they get introduced to your product.
-We’ll establish what is core, and then draw a line for what is mission critical.
+Story Spine: We’ll take a walk through the user journey of your user and set the epics or themes of the what they’ll walk through as they get introduced to your product.
+We’ll establish what is core, then draw a line for what is mission critical.

-Road Map: Finally, we create a rough assumption of how we might move forward.
-Vision, valuable next steps, broad goals, and metrics for success.
-What is the long term goals and measure for success, and what should we start testing immediately.
+Road Map: Finally, we create a rough assumption of how we might move forward: vision, valuable next steps, broad goals, and metrics for success.
+We hammer out the long term goals and measure for success.
+We determine what we should start testing immediately.

-The product team brought together to accomplish this work with combine a wide variety of backgrounds, assumptions, opinions, and capabilities.
+The product team brought together to accomplish this work is made up of a wide variety of backgrounds, assumptions, opinions, and capabilities.

-Product Designer: A product designer at Crema is likely no other designer you’ve worked with before.
-Their goal is to dream with you to prototype and test assumptions.
-All while they considering the constraints of how what it will take to build the the solution.
+Product Designer: A product designer's goal is to dream with you, prototyping and testing assumptions all while considering the constraints of what it will take to build the the solution.
 They are both creative and analytical as they speak into the vision of your product.

 Technical Lead: Dreaming without constraints is fun, but we don’t live in vacuums of unlimited time and money.
-Our technical lead will speak into best practices in software architecture.
+Our technical lead will speak into software architecture best practices.
 They’ll help consider how to best work within your current environments or ecosystem.
 They’ll help listen as we plan, so that they know what is motivating us to create the best solution possible.

 Your Technical Lead: (optional) You may have an existing team in-house or previous relationship.
 You’ll find that we play well with others.
-We invite you to consider brining them into our session.
-Their experience & understanding will shed light on how we might move forward.
+We invite you to bring them into our session, where their experience & understanding will shed light on how we might move forward.

-Your financial decision makers -(optional) As mentioned before, the team can’t work in a vacuum and produce the best product.
+Your financial decision makers: (optional) As mentioned before, the team can’t work in a vacuum and produce the best product.
 We know that building a technology solution is a big investment.
 We welcome the financial decision makers to speak into the level of effort being considered as we move forward.
-Our pricing is clear and transparent, and we’ll keep this as an open dialog.
+Our pricing is clear and transparent, and we’ll keep this as an open dialogue.

 The specific target outcomes for a strategy & alignment session will vary between projects & clients, but always orbits around a shared understanding of the project’s “true north”: its goals, direction, and criteria for success.